SinisterRectus/Discordia/README.md

 - Future
 	- Added Color class with RGB, hex, and dec support
+	- Role.color and Role:setColor() now utilize Color class
-	- Added standard library extensions
+	- Added standard library extensions (string, table, and math)
+	- Fixed issue where role would not properly update

 - 0.3.5